chriskilding/condorterm/README.md

 ## Setup

-You can install `condorterm` from source like this:
+Install `condorterm` from source:

 ```shell
 cargo install
 ```

-Alternatively, you can run `cargo build`, then move the executables from the `target` directory to a place of your choice.

 ## Usage

-Run `condorterm` and have it listen on an agreed UDP socket:
+Run `condorterm` and make it listen on a UDP socket:

 ```shell
 condorterm <host> -p [port]